Star Portraits with Rolf Harris

 Star Portraits with Rolf Harris is a BBC television series that ran for three seasons from 2004-07.
 The show features three artists who each paint a picture of a celebrity, and then the celebrity gets to choose which paintings to keep.
-It was presented by now-disgraced Australian entertainer Rolf Harris.
+It was presented by Australian entertainer Rolf Harris.

 Episodes

 Series One (2004)

 The episodes of Series One were watched by 5 million viewers, the most that any art programme has had in the United Kingdom.
 The celebrities painted were: